Death toll rises to 26 in Mexican drug rehab center attack | Taiwan News

 IRAPUATO, Mexico (AP) — The killing of 26 people in an unregistered drug rehabilitation center in central Mexico is the deadliest such attack in a decade and has led to calls for change in a prosperous state that has become a cartel battleground.

-Ricardo Ortiz, mayor of the city of Irapuato in Guanajuato state, raised the death toll from 24 Thursday after two of the seven people injured in the attack died.
-Ortiz said the other five are out of danger.
+Authorities in the city of Irapuato in Guanajuato state on Thursday raised the death toll from 24 after two of the seven people injured in the attack died.

-Ortiz said there were six or seven attackers; they pulled up in two vehicles at the modest two-story house on the outskirts of Irapuato.
+Police in Guanajuato state said Wednesday's attack occurred at a modest two-story house on the outskirts of Irapuato.
 Apparently the attackers shot every male at the rehab center, letting only the females go.
-Ortiz said some residents may have escaped when the attack began.

 Rosa Alba Santoyo, three of whose sons were killed in the attack, said a female addict at the center said the gunmen told the women to get out, before gunning down the men.